silverstripe-droptables/sapphire/docs/en/howto/extend-cms-interface.md

 ## Extending the CMS actions

-CMS actions follow a principle similar to CMS fields: they are built in the backend with the help of `FormFields` and `FormActions`, and the frontend is responsible for applying a consistent styling.
+CMS actions follow a principle similar to the CMS fields: they are built in the backend with the help of `FormFields` and `FormActions`, and the frontend is responsible for applying a consistent styling.

-The frontend makes the following assumptions:
+The following conventions apply:

+* New actions can be added by redefining `getCMSActions`, or adding an extension with `updateCMSActions`.
-* It expects the area to be contained in a `FieldSet` (`getCMSActions` returns this already).
+* It is required the actions are contained in a `FieldSet` (`getCMSActions` returns this already).
 * Standalone buttons are created by adding a top-level `FormAction` (no such button is added by default).
 * Button groups are created by adding a top-level `CompositeField` with `FormActions` in it.
-* A `MajorActions` button group is already provided.
+* A `MajorActions` button group is already provided as a default.
 * Drop ups with additional actions that appear as links are created via a `TabSet` and `Tabs` with `FormActions` inside.
-* A `Root.MoreOptions` tab is already provided and contains some minor actions.
+* A `Root.MoreOptions` tab is already provided as a default and contains some minor actions.
+* You can override the actions completely by providing your own `getAllCMSFields`.

-Here's a couple of examples for adding actions to a page type using the existing structure:
+Here's a couple of examples for adding actions to a page type using the existing structure.

 	:::php
 	public function getCMSActions() {